keenan-pey/blog/_posts/2019-12-20-diphtheria.md

 </figure>

-"There are a few lonely places in this world, and the wastes of the great Alaskan Interior are the loneliest of them all"
+*"There are a few lonely places in this world, and the wastes of the great Alaskan Interior are the loneliest of them all"*

-- Gay Salisbury, author of The Cruelest Miles: The Heroic Story of Dogs and Men in a Race Against an Epidemic
+Excerpt from The Cruelest Miles: The Heroic Story of Dogs and Men in a Race Against an Epidemic by Gay Salisbury.

 Many have heard the story of the famous Balto [\[1\]](https://en.wikipedia.org/wiki/Balto), a Siberian Husky that led a sled team over a thousand kilometres across Alaska in blizzard conditions.
 As a child growing up in America, I read stories and watched films [\[2\]](https://www.imdb.com/title/tt0112453/) regarding this feat and the later foundation of the Iditarod Race.
 I, however, didn't appreciate the efforts of both man and canine until I came across the story again two decades later.